Aaru1801/NotchAni/README.md

 **NotchAni** overcomes this by embedding a specialized **Objective-C framework and Perl-based injector** directly into the app bundle.
 This bridge impersonates a system process to stream media data as JSON envelopes.
 We implemented a custom parser that handles:
 1.  **Envelopes:** Parsing the `{"type": "data", "payload": {...}}` structure.
-2.  **Diffing:** Merging incremental updates (e.g., just the timestamp) into a persistent local state.
 3.  **Framework Integrity:** Uses mediaremote-adapter-0.7.3-inspired framework.

 ---